Beary04/windows-security-log-brute-force-attempt/README.md

 # windows-security-log-brute-force-attempt
 A hands-on Splunk lab demonstrating the ingestion and analysis of Windows Security logs.
 The lab showcases event types such as password resets (4724), account changes (4738), and failed logons (4625), highlighting practical skills in log management, event auditing, and Splunk search queries.
+This lab shows a potential brute force attack under way with an alarming amount of failed logon attempts.

 # Splunk Security Event Lab